jhpyle/docassemble/_docs/functions.md

 own functions] and include them in your interview using a [`modules`] block.

-# <a name="howtouse"></a>How to use functions

-To use the functions described in this section in your interviews, you need to include them from the [`docassemble.base.util`] module by writing the following somewhere in your interview:
+These functions are available automatically in **docassemble** interviews (unless you set [`suppress loading util`]).
+To use them in a [Python module], put a line like this at the top of your .py file to indicate which functions you want to import:

-{% highlight yaml %}
+{% highlight python %}
----
-modules:
-  - docassemble.base.util
----
+from docassemble.base.util import send_email, quote_paragraphs
 {% endhighlight %}

-Unless otherwise instructed, you can assume that all of the functions discussed in this section are available if and when you include this [`modules`] block.

 # <a name="functions"></a>Functions for working with variable values